UselessPickles/ts-enum-util/README.md

 This is the class that implements all the enum utilities.
 It's a generic class that requires an overloaded helper function to properly instantiate, so the constructor is private.
 Use [$enum()](#enum) to get/create an instance of `EnumWrapper`.

 ### EnumWrapper.Entry
-`type EnumWrapper.Entry = [KeyType, EnumType]`
+`type EnumWrapper.Entry = Readonly<[KeyType, EnumType]>`

 A generic type alias for a tuple containing a key and value pair, representing a complete "entry" in the enum.
+The tuple is defined as `Readonly` to prevent accidental corruption of the `EnumWrapper` instance's data.

 ### EnumWrapper.Iteratee
 `type EnumWrapper.Iteratee = (value: EnumType, key: KeyType, enumObj: EnumLike) => R`